-Many authors wrote about an impact of the new regulation on specific industries.
+Many authors wrote about an impact of the GDPR on specific industries.

 At HL Data protection, the author analyzed the use of health data.
 For this area, the author found important to note that:

 - further processing of data for scientific research purposes is permitted so long as the framework for safeguards around scientific research is complied with.